Last Updated on

-Make sure that you are using a virgin coconut oil.
+Make sure that you are using virgin coconut oil.
 Coconut oil refined for high heat cooking is missing some of the vital components that make the oil so beneficial.

-Whether your cat is a kitten who still has its baby teeth, or an older cat who just had most of its teeth extracted, it’s never too early or too late to start giving your cat’s mouth a little extra TLC through regular applications of coconut oil.
+Whether your cat is a kitten who still has its baby teeth or an older cat who just had most of its teeth extracted, it’s never too early or too late to start giving your cat’s mouth a little extra TLC through regular applications of coconut oil.

-Coconut oil as a hairball remedy
+Coconut oil as a hairball remedy.

 For years, people have been using petroleum jelly to help their cats to pass hairballs.
 A more nutritious alternative is coconut oil.
 It has the same lubricating effect as petroleum jelly, while also offering bonus health benefits.
 You can administer coconut oil for hairballs by giving your cat 1/2 a teaspoon a few times a week.

 You can gently massage a teaspoon of oil into your cat’s fur and skin below.
-Healthy skin leads to a healthier coat and the coconut oil works like conditioner to keep your cat’s coat healthy.
+Healthy skin leads to a healthier coat and the coconut oil works as a conditioner to keep your cat’s coat healthy.
 You’ll notice their fur looking shinier and healthier.